 'Whistleblower' is defined by the law and received a corresponding status in a possible legal proceeding.
 It significantly simplifies the judicial process and protects the rights of the informant.
-The definition of whistleblower is an important detail which is often missing in countries without an ad hoc law on whistleblowing.
+The definition of a whistleblower is an important detail that is often missing in countries without an ad hoc law on whistleblowing.

 Giving a reward to the whistleblower is an infrequent practice- now it's realized only in the US and Canada, where works effectively.
 The amendment introduced a reward for the whistleblower: it is 10% either from the subject of corruption or governmental losses caused by fraud.

-It seems to be a risky approach considering the fact that European countries currently do not offer rewards for whistleblowers.
+|It seems to be a risky approach considering the fact that European countries currently do not offer rewards for whistleblowers.|

 Most of them insist that a whistleblower should have a non-profit interest in the investigation.
 It's not even likely to appear in the nearest future, since the new EU Directive on Whistleblowers' Protection doesn't provide for it.
 How it will work for Ukraine can be hard to predict.

-Despite its newness, the law has already received its reasonable portion of criticism (and more is coming).
+Despite its newness, the law has already received a reasonable portion of criticism (and more is coming).
 And yet we know that nothing is perfect, so we'll keep following its effects and acceptance by the people.
 One more notice - the law will come into force starting from the 1st of January 2020.